k8sstormcenter/honeycluster/README.md

 make cluster-up
 ```

-(if you have your own kuberentes, it should be in your KUBECONF contect and have all your own application already running on it)
+(if you have your own kuberentes, it should be in your KUBECONF context and have all your own application already running on it)